WilliXL/willixl.github.io/_posts/2024-12-22-startup_philosophies_2024.md

 There was another startup called Ness that did something very similar to what I'm trying to do now.
 They called it quits in 2023, but that's besides the point for now.
 Their cofounder/CEO had previously founded a health media company, essentially a blog and newsletter with >2M readers.
 Ness started by emailing the >2M people on their subscribers list to kickstart the user base for this new company.
-Even if someone could somehow build a much better product, how do you compete against the ability to immediately interview, test with, and monetize from 1,000 users from day one.
+Even if someone could somehow magically build a much better product, how do you compete against the ability to immediately interview, test with, and monetize from 1,000 users from day one.
 That's so powerful.
 I wish I had that lol.

 Most people would agree that US health insurance is a really shit product.
 Most have a negative NPS Score.
 For reference